MG-RAST/Shock/docs/caching_and_data_migration.md

     * Google Cloud Storage
     * Microsoft Azure Data Storage
 - Shock nodes are migrated listed for migration by external scripts (check the /scripts folder in this repo) by the server according to the paramters provided
+- the new /location/<locname>/{missing|present|inflight} query lists the files that need to be backed up missing, the ones current being backed-up (inflight) and those stored already (present)

 ## Caching